-Joe is 81 years old - he had a care package put into place two years ago when his wife died because he wasn't managing at home and he came to live in residential care.
-His daughter visits once a week.

-He has a past medical history of bowel cancer and he had an operation in his 60's to remove part of his bowel, leaving him with a stoma which he can manage himself.
-He was diagnosed with prostate cancer 5 years ago, which has spread to his hip bone and can cause him some pain on walking.
-He walks with one stick, but can mobilise independently.
-He is sometimes a little forgetful but does not have a diagnosis of dementia.
-He struggles with practical tasks such as washing, dressing and food preparation.
+- A care package was put into place two years ago when his wife died because he wasn't managing at home.
+His daughter visits once a week. - He has a past medical history of bowel cancer and he had an operation in his 60's to remove part of his bowel, leaving him with a stoma which he can manage himself. - He was diagnosed with prostate cancer 5 years ago, which has spread to his hip bone and can cause him some pain on walking.
+He walks with one stick, but can mobilise - He is sometimes a little forgetful but does not have a diagnosis of dementia

-Joe can mobilise slowly with his stick and is normally an early riser, and enjoys a large breakfast to start the day.
 During the day he watches TV, reads the paper and socialises with staff and other residents.
 He likes to talk about his days in the navy.
-He also likes to sit out in the garden on a sunny day and watch the birds.